Cryptozoology: Terminology, history, and approach

 As a field, cryptozoology originates from the works of Bernard Heuvelmans, a Belgian zoologist, and Ivan T. Sanderson, a Scottish zoologist.
-Notably, Heuvelmans published On the Track of Unknown Animals (French: Sur la piste des bêtes ignorées) in 1955, a landmark work among cryptozoologists that was followed by numerous other similar works.
+Notably, Heuvelmans published On the Track of Unknown Animals (Sur la piste des bêtes ignorées) in 1955, a landmark work among cryptozoologists that was followed by numerous other similar works.
 In addition, Sanderson published a series of books that contributed to the developing hallmarks of cryptozoology, including Abominable Snowmen: Legend Come to Life (1961).
 Heuvelmans himself traced cryptozoology to the work of Anthonie Cornelis Oudemans, who theorized that a large unidentified species of seal was responsible for sea serpent reports.

-Cryptozoology is 'the study of hidden animals' (from Ancient Greek: κρυπτός, kryptós "hidden, secret"; Ancient Greek ζῷον, zōion "animal", and λόγος, logos, i.e. "knowledge, study").
-The term dates from 1959 or before— Heuvelmans attributes the coinage of the term cryptozoology to Sanderson.
+Cryptozoology is 'the study of hidden animals' (κρυπτός, "hidden, secret"; ζῷον, "animal"; and λόγος, i.e. "knowledge, study").
+The term dates from 1959 or before—Heuvelmans attributes the coinage of the term cryptozoology to Sanderson.
 Following cryptozoology, the term cryptid was coined in 1983 by cryptozoologist J. E. Wall in the summer issue of the International Society of Cryptozoology newsletter.
 According to Wall "[It has been] suggested that new terms be coined to replace sensational and often misleading terms like 'monster'.
 My suggestion is 'cryptid', meaning a living thing having the quality of being hidden or unknown ... describing those creatures which are (or may be) subjects of cryptozoological investigation."

 The Oxford English Dictionary defines the noun cryptid as "an animal whose existence or survival to the present day is disputed or unsubstantiated; any animal of interest to a cryptozoologist".
 While used by most cryptozoologists, the term cryptid is not used by academic zoologists.
 In a textbook aimed at undergraduates, academics Caleb W. Lack and Jacques Rousseau note that the subculture's focus on what it deems to be "cryptids" is a pseudoscientific extension of older belief in monsters and other similar entities from the folkloric record, yet with a "new, more scientific-sounding name: cryptids".

 Anonymous sketch by A. Grant from a book on the Loch Ness monster by Rupert Thomas Gould (1934).
 Like Bigfoot, the Loch Ness Monster has historically been of significant interest to cryptozoologists.

 A frame from the Patterson–Gimlin film (1967), whose filmmakers claimed to feature Bigfoot in Northern California.
 Bigfoot is a popular figure in cryptozoology.

 While biologists regularly identify new species, cryptozoologists often focus on creatures from the folkloric record.
-Most famously, these include the Loch Ness Monster, Champ (folklore), Bigfoot, the chupacabra, as well as other "imposing beasts that could be labeled as monsters".
+Most famously, these include the Loch Ness Monster, Champ, Bigfoot, the chupacabra, as well as other "imposing beasts that could be labeled as monsters".
 In their search for these entities, cryptozoologists may employ devices such as motion-sensitive cameras, night-vision equipment, and audio-recording equipment.
 While there have been attempts to codify cryptozoological approaches, unlike biologists, zoologists, botanists, and other academic disciplines, however, "there are no accepted, uniform, or successful methods for pursuing cryptids".
 Some scholars have identified precursors to modern cryptozoology in certain medieval approaches to the folkloric record, and the psychology behind the cryptozoology approach has been the subject of academic study.